| The

 and the creation of legitimate profit.
 This will

-by 2020, the Taylor Method will be a significant
+by 2025, the Taylor Method will be a significant

-| Xanadu
+| XANADU

-is our current THERE vision
+is our THERE vision

 Construction will indicate maturity